ypolosov/ephemeral-test-environment/hello-world-app/README.md

 ## Docker

-Alternatively, you can use Docker to run the application in a container and deploying it on Kubernetes.
+Alternatively, you can use Docker to run the application in a container and deploy it on Kubernetes.

 1. Build the Docker image: